James Okafor

 However, it's crucial to remember that this theme is a suggestion, not a mandate.
 Member states are always free to raise any issue they believe is vital to their national interests.

-Do All UN Member States Have to Speak at the Debate?
+Do all 193 UN member states have to speak at the General Debate?

 While it's one of the highest-profile events in international diplomacy, speaking at the General Debate is a right, not a requirement.